 Before the scintillometer is turned off (power off), it should be shut down first.
-This is performed by the E command.
-After a shutdown has been initiated, please wait for at least one minute until powering off the MWS.
+This is performed by the button.
+After a shutdown has been initiated, please wait for at least one minute before powering down the MWS.
+In case a restart of the embedded